 - Nigh Invulnerable: Tomie is the regeneration type taken to its logical extreme.
 Even when submerged in acid, it only partially stops the regeneration process and prevents her decapitated head from dissolving.

 - Burning her remains does seem to destroy them, though.
 However, if you miss even a single piece of tissue...

 - Not Quite Dead

 - Off with His Head!: During a freak out a second face sprouts out of Tomie's head.
 She orders her two thralls to cut the tumor off, but they cut off her head instead.
 And then the tumor orders them to cut the "original" face off and a few hours later the body starts sprouting a new face.

 - Shapeshifter Baggage: They do give an explanation of sorts for this.
 During the hospital arc, the doctors attempt to kill her with a radiotherapy machine, but it only accelerates her growth.
-This implies that Tomie is an extreme radiotroph, capable of converting radiation into mass, and presumably under normal circumstances she simply uses background radiation from the air to fuel her regeneration.
+This implies that Tomie is an extreme radiotroph, capable of converting radiation into mass, and presumably under normal circumstances her regeneration is partially fuelled by background radiation.

 - The Sociopath: If such a description can apply to something that merely looks human.

 - Spooky Photographs: Introduced in the Photograph chapter, and becomes a recurring plot device.
 One chapter even has an oil painting variant.